fuchs-fabian/docker-compose-files/README.md

 # `docker-compose-files`: Docker Compose files with best practices for bind mounts, env...

-This repository is a collection of Docker Compose files in which some best practices are incorporated, everything relevant can be set via the `.env` files and nothing more needs to be done to the Docker Compose files themselves (except docker networks).
+This repository is a collection of Docker Compose files in which some best practices are incorporated, everything relevant can be set via the `.env` files and nothing more needs to be done to the Docker Compose files themselves.

 In addition, bind mounts are used for all Docker Compose containers.